mbalandari/rockmass-classification-tool/README.md

 | [`docs/architecture.md`](docs/architecture.md)       | Software architecture and data flow                                       |
 | [`docs/troubleshooting.md`](docs/troubleshooting.md) | Common runtime and input problems                                         |
 | [`docs/changelog.md`](docs/changelog.md)             | Documentation of project changes and release notes                        |

-## Engineering scope and limitations

-The software should be regarded as a classification and reporting aid rather than a complete geotechnical design system.

-Important current implementation limitations include:

-1. **Input validation is minimal.** GUI fields are free text and numeric conversion errors can terminate the classification action rather than presenting a structured validation message.
-2. **Unknown categorical values silently fall back to defaults** in several calculation functions.
-3. **RMR class labels are not calculated.** The software returns a numerical RMR value and component breakdown but does not currently assign the conventional RMR rock-mass class in the backend.
-4. **GSI is simplified.** The implementation uses lookup midpoints plus a surface adjustment rather than a full graphical/observational GSI assessment workflow.
-5. **Weathering is not part of the current GSI calculation.**
-6. **Support logic is simplified.** The Q-based support table is not a full implementation of excavation-support design charts or project-specific support design.
-7. **No excavation span is collected by the GUI.** The support function uses its default span of 5 m when called from the GUI.
-8. **The live GUI displays only the RMR chart.** Q and GSI graphics are generated during report creation.
-9. **Reports overwrite fixed filenames** when exported repeatedly in the same working directory.
-10. **Automated tests are currently empty placeholders.**
-11. **The repository currently has no `pyproject.toml`**, although the original README refers to one.

-These points are intentionally explicit so that the documentation reflects the current implementation rather than overstating the software's engineering scope.

 ## Development